amclees/amclees.github.io/_posts/2020-12-19-what-is-programming.markdown

 ```

 This program returns 42 regardless of the inputs.
 This is terrible!
 The inputs and ouputs all have the right data types
-(text inputs, and a number output), but the behavior is not right in any reasonable interpretation.
+(text inputs, and a number output), but the behavior is not right by any reasonable interpretation.
 This is what is meant by behavior (or 'conventions') in an interface.

 It's common to call an interface an API.
 Programmers like acronyms.
 It stands for Application Programmable Interface.